gagibran/clean-architecture-repository-template/README.md

 It comes with a default `User` entity so that you can test the CRUD operations right out of the box by either using Swagger or an API platform, such as [Postman](https://www.postman.com/).

-To terminate the application and delete the created images, containers, networks and volumes, go the the project's root directory and run:
+To terminate the application and delete the created images, containers, networks and volumes, hit `Ctrl+C` on your running terminal to stop the application, go the the project's root directory and run:

 `docker-compose -f docker-compose-development.yml down -v`

+## Adding migrations

+To add a migration, go to the project's root directory and run:

+`dotnet ef migrations add <migration-name> -p .\src\Infrastructure\ -s .\src\API\ -o .\Data\Migrations\`

+No need to install the `dotnet-global` tool, because it is already in the `.\.config\dotnet-tools.json` file.

 ## To do